ranedk/tuts/elixir/elixirtuts/README.md

 ## Keyword Lists
 Key-Value pairs (key is neccessarily an *atom* and *not unique*):
-- List of Tuples with first element as an atom is represented as a Dict (python like lookup structure)
+- List of Tuples with first element as an atom is represented as a Dict (python like tuple structure)

 ```elixir
 d = [{:a, 1}, {:b, 2}]  ->  [a: 1, b: 2]